fihashim/olist-customer-ratings/README.md

 5. Which product categories obtain the most positive review scores?
 Which product categories have the most lowest review scores?

 ## Results
-The Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/fairuz.hashim/viz/OlistCustomerRatingsByState/Dashboard2).
+The queries used for analysis are located in [here](https://github.com/fihashim/olist-customer-ratings/blob/main/olist-bigquery.ipynb) and the Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/fairuz.hashim/viz/OlistCustomerRatingsByState/Dashboard2).

 ## Future Work
 Future iterations of this analysis could involve: